Amorgos

 Amorgos | Things to do

-- Hike.
-Amorgos boasts many beautiful walking paths.
-These paths are also called “The Blue Paths” because whatever trail you walk has fantastic views over the Aegean sea.
+• Hike.
+Amorgos has many walking paths.
+These paths are also called “The Blue Paths” because they have fantastic views over the Aegean Sea.
+One popular trek is the path leading from Chora to the monastery.

-- Celebrate.
-The religious feasts and festivals of Amorgos and all the Cycladic Islands are deeply rooted in connection with the Greek Orthodox Church.
+• Celebrate.
+Amorgos’ religious feasts and festivals are deeply connected to the Greek Orthodox Church.
 Although major holidays are prime time for festivities, they occur throughout the year.
 Locals organize them, and visitors are encouraged to participate.
-The festivities are a great way to try delicious local specialties, dances, and traditional music.

 Climate